-Our Head of Personalisation and the Teaching Assistant Team lead on ensuring the curriculum meets the needs of our students.
+Our SENCO and the Teaching Assistant Team lead on ensuring the curriculum meets the needs of our students.
 Half-termly reviews of progress and attainment highlight those students who require more focused support in the following half term.

 Our higher attaining students also work with the Personalisation Team to ensure they continue to make exceptional progress.

 I live outside the area you are planning to serve.
 Can I still apply to send my children to your school?

 Yes.
 We do not have a catchment area – we will admit pupils using the admissions and oversubscription criteria based primarily on distance from the school.
 Students typically live within 2 miles of the school, as measured on a straight line basis.
 Further details can be found on our admissions page.